ylw24/Password-Generator/README.md

 4. saved password list (commented out)

 ## Future plans:
-1. turn into website (stopped: can't figure out how to integrate python with HTML/CSS - Note: wanted to use HTML/CSS for review benefits, didn't want to learn Django or Web2py due to time management issues)
+1. turn into website (stopped: can't figure out how to integrate python with HTML/CSS, so I simply praticed my HTML/CSS skill seperately - I wanted to use HTML/CSS for review purposes and didn't want dive too dip into Django or Web2py yet)
 2. turn into app